My Day in Court

 My mood changed.
 I had been afraid before, but now I felt defiant.
 The fact that Judge Han was so concerned about the pictures actually made me feel better.
 Furthermore I was shocked that she had not demanded I erase the pictures.
 Was this a paper tiger?
 I was the mouse that roared.
 It felt good to fight back.

 My bravado soon turned back to despair as the wait continued.
-I don't know who told them, but 'Waiting' is my Achilles Heel.
+I don't know who told them my biggest weakness, but 'Waiting' is my Achilles Heel.
 My patience had run out.
 I honestly believed I was going to be stuck here till dark.
 With that gloomy thought, I could feel myself visibly weakening with each click of the clock.
 5 o'clock came and went.
 5:15 came and went.
-When would this ever be over?
+That was the four hour mark.
+This ordeal was now up to four hours with no end in sight.

 At 5:30, Judge Han called me to come up.
 This looked like the main event.
 I asked if I could bring my laptop computer.
 She said that would be okay.
 My hopes immediately soared.

-When I got to her bench, a short, thick woman came up and stood at my side.
+When I got to her bench, a short, thick woman wearing a uniform came up and stood at my side.
 I had not previously noticed her in the courtroom, but I assumed she was the person who had written my ticket.

 Judge Han didn't waste any time.
 She said she was dismissing the case.